VOTE

 Working hand in hand with the Circuit Court Clerk’s office for 18 years has strengthened my understanding of court operations and case management.

-Began my service to Coffee County in 2007 as a Youth Services Officer.
-I worked alongside with Juvenile Court and multiple state and county agencies to support at-risk youth through case management and crisis intervention.
+• Began my service to Coffee County in 2007 as a Youth Services Officer - I worked alongside Juvenile Court and multiple state and county agencies to support at-risk youth through case management and crisis intervention.

 Kelsie’s Vision as Circuit Court Clerk: